 The happiness that we have through God cannot diminish.
 Despondency cannot become desperation when our faith assures us that God is with us.

 This is not wishful thinking from vain imaginations.
 We do not simply quote a scripture verse, or declare a bold statement of triumph and all troubles disappear.
 That is what foolish religiosity does, but it has no power.
 It only leaves you doubtful of everything you hear from the pulpit and read in God’s Word.
-Nevertheless, many will still continue to do their religious thing despite there being no power manifest.
+Nevertheless, many will still continue in false religiosity despite there being no power manifested by it.

 The answer lies in becoming acquainted with the reality of God in our lives.
 This changes us.
 God makes His presence known to us and gives us boldness to resist sin and the world, and to walk in unity with Him, knowing that we live according to His will, whatever it may be for us.

 Joy inexpressible and full of glory fills our hearts.
 (1Pet.
 1:8).
-It therefore becomes impossible for the enemy to subdue us and pull us into the vortex of despair.
+It therefore becomes impossible for the enemy to subdue us and pull us into the vortex of sin and consequent despair.
 But it takes learning how to exercise true faith in Christ.
+(See also How to grow your faith)

 But God offers happiness to everyone who repents of their life and comes to the knowledge of the truth in Christ (1Tim.
 2:4).
 His infinite happiness is available for the sharing.